tpoisot/ms_pop_networks/ms_pop.md

 Describing the structure of ecological communities requires to know not only the identity of species, but also their interactions [@dunne_network_2006].
-Because interactions drive the dynamics within this community [@berlow_simple_2009], their organization will confer certain ecological properties.
+Because interactions drive ecological dynamics within communities [@berlow_simple_2009], their organization will confer certain ecological properties.
 Defining the “structure” of interactions is made easier by seeing ecological communities as graphs [@west_introduction_2001].
-A graph is a collection of nodes (species, populations, individuals) linked two-by-two through edges (ecological interactions).
+A graph is a collection of nodes (species, populations, individuals) linked two-by-two through edges (direct ecological interactions).
 Ecological research over the last two decades focused on how certain mathematical properties of this graph related to the robustness [@dunne_network_2002], productivity [@duffy_functional_2007], or tolerance to extinction [@memmott_tolerance_2004] of the community it represents.
 Although this approach classically focused on food webs [@ings_ecological_2009], it can be applied equally to all types of ecological interactions, up to the point were all of them are included in the same network [@kefi_more_2012].
 Recently, empirical evidences point to the fact that the structure of ecological networks is affected by global changes,at both short [@dossena_warming_2012] and long [@dalsgaard_historical_2013] time-scales.
 Although it is tempting to forecast the future structure of these networks, because it will allow us to predict